-We found that WM 11C-PiB uptake has notable variability among those who are cognitively unimpaired (with and without evidence of AB deposition) and those diagnosed with either MCI or ADD.
-WM 11C-PiB uptake increases with age and is seen in both cross-sectional and serial evaluations.
-These findings are important relative to the quantitative and visual interpretation of 11C-PiB PET scans.
-The variability of WM 11C-PiB uptake may hamper accurate characterization.
-Increases in WM 11C-PiB uptake over time appear to occur in association with increasing global GM 11C-PiB SUVR, even in WM ROIs far from GM.
-Eroded subcortical WM and composite regions (cerebellum WM+GM, brain stem/pons, and eroded subcortical WM) are an important consideration to reduce but not eliminate WM 11C-PiB uptake effects.
-This study was specific to AB PET imaging using 11C-PiB, and thus future investigations should address the characteristics of other AB tracers.
+In summary, we found that WM PiB uptake has notable variability among those who are cognitively unimpaired (with and without evidence of A β deposition) and those diagnosed with either MCI or ADD.
+WM PiB uptake increases with age and is seen in both cross-sectional and serial evaluations.
+These findings are important relative to the quantitative and visual interpretation of PiB PET scans.
+The variability of WM PiB uptake may hamper accurate characterization.
+Increases in WM PiB uptake over time appear to occur in association with increasing global GM PiB SUVR, even in WM ROIs far from GM.
+Eroded subcortical WM and composite regions (cerebellum WM+GM, brainstem/pons, and eroded subcortical WM) are an important consideration to reduce but not eliminate WM PiB uptake effects.
+This study was specific to A β PET imaging using PiB, and thus, future investigations should address the characteristics of other A β tracers.